 record to another school or potential employer with the permission of the student.

-A: The Settlement Agreement is an agreement between you and San Jose State University.
-The Settlement Agreement will outline the outcome of the student conduct process, including violations of the Student Conduct Code and sanctions assigned.
+A: The Resolution Agreement is an agreement between you and San Jose State University.
+The Resolution Agreement will outline the outcome of the student conduct process, including violations of the Student Conduct Code and sanctions assigned.

 Q: Will my family find out?